|

 mid-1980s.
 When I first went it was a huge opportunity to

-one I went to in 1990 that’s where I met Arnaldo Vacca,
+I went to in 1990 that’s where I met Arnaldo Vacca,

 Jamey Haddad, John Bergamo, and you!
 Back then people hung